mikaela-beakley/NouriSync/README.md

 # NouriSync
-This is the GitHub repository for the 2025 Create-a-Thon Team 8 project, titled Nourisync.
+This is the GitHub repository for Team 8's 2025 MIT FutureMakers Create-a-Thon project, titled NouriSync.